kamilburda/gimp-export-layers/README for Translators.md

 Generate the .mo file as follows:

-    cd [user directory]/.gimp-2.8/plug-ins/export_layers/locale
+    cd [your user folder]/.gimp-2.8/plug-ins/export_layers/locale
     ./generate_mo.sh [path to .po file]

 ### Running GIMP

-With the .mo file properly renamed and in the proper directory, you can now test your translation in GIMP.
+With the .mo file properly renamed and in the proper folder, you can now test your translation in GIMP.

 #### Linux